JBoyPatch/dynamic-nav-app/README.md

 # DynamicNavApp
+This project is to demonstrate my knowladge in Angular and general programming practices for Deloitte.
+This project was created on 3/13/2024 and currently only has about 5 hours of development time put into it.

+Thanks so much for your consideration!
 ## Logic behind the access controls:
-Dashboard: Accessible by almost everyone, as it provides a general overview suitable for various roles.
+- Dashboard: Accessible by almost everyone, as it provides a general overview suitable for various roles.
-Administration: Restricted to Administrator and Full Control, given its sensitive nature of user and system settings management.
+- Administration: Restricted to Administrator and Full Control, given its sensitive nature of user and system settings management.
-Reports: Help Desk can view them for support purposes, while Administrator and Full Control have full access.
+- Reports: Help Desk can view them for support purposes, while Administrator and Full Control have full access.
 The Download role implies the ability to download reports, a common need for analysis outside the system.
-Support: Aimed at roles involved in user support and problem resolution, with Read access to FAQs for informational purposes extending to more roles.
+- Support: Aimed at roles involved in user support and problem resolution, with Read access to FAQs for informational purposes extending to more roles.
-Content Management: Limited to roles responsible for managing the system's content, ensuring only authorized changes are made.
+- Content Management: Limited to roles responsible for managing the system's content, ensuring only authorized changes are made.
-Tools: Specialized functionalities like import/export are reserved for Administrator and Full Control roles, reflecting their potential impact on the system's data integrity.
+- Tools: Specialized functionalities like import/export are reserved for Administrator and Full Control roles, reflecting their potential impact on the system's data integrity.
+- Database: Reserved 'back-end' functionality for Full Access account type.

 # Angular Generated Docs: